 Joan Almon was interviewed in February by Aggie Sung Tang of Princeton TV's Education Roundtable on the Common Core and early childhood education.
 View the show here.

-Joan Almon was one of five panelists at an event in Washington, DC entitled "The Word Gap and the Common Core."
+Joan Almon was one of five panelists at a 2013 event in Washington, DC entitled "The Word Gap and the Common Core."
 This was part of the Conversation Series sponsored by the Albert Shanker Institute and the American Federation of Teachers.

 The event was recorded and can be viewed here.

-On November 15, Joan gave a talk at the Wonderplay Conference in New York entitled "Dynamic Education in an Era of Rigorous Curriculum, Accountability and Standards."
+In November 2013, Joan gave a talk at the Wonderplay Conference in New York entitled "Dynamic Education in an Era of Rigorous Curriculum, Accountability and Standards."

 Recent Alliance Articles